Parent Reports - Creating and Managing Report Templates (pre release feature guide)

 This guide describes how to create a template and get Insight to automatically populate your reports with comments, assessments and other data.

-The following five-minute video walks through the main points using a practical example.
+The following short video walks through the main points using a practical example.

 Looking for information on filling out comments and completing your reports?
 Use this guide.